reijnnn/IBM-DataStage-API/README.md

 For the correct work `ctypes` with DataStage API library (32-bit or 64-bit) you need Python of the same version (32-bit or 64-bit)

+`PATH` on windows should include path where file `vmdsapi.dll` is located.
+In most cases, in the `../IBM/InformationServer/Clients/Classic/`

+`LD_LIBRARY_PATH` on *nix should include path where file `libvmdsapi.so` and its dependences are located.
+In most cases, in the `../IBM/InformationServer/Server/DSEngine/lib/`

 ## Getting Started

 Create your own `config.py` with path to DataStage API library (`vmdsapi.dll` on client or `libvmdsapi.so` on server) and configure connection's parameters.